CS

 Is the BYD Shark 6 worth it as a work ute?

-If your work day involves mostly metro driving with occasional towing, yes.
+If your work day involves mostly metro driving with occasional towing under 2,500 kg, yes.
 The Shark 6 PHEV gives you about 100 km of pure-electric range and dual-motor AWD with 321 kW combined output, then runs as a hybrid for longer trips.
-Premium trim tows 2,500 kg (lower than diesel rivals) and Performance trim tows 3,500 kg.
-Fuel cost on EV-only days is around 25% of a diesel ute.
-The trade-off is a higher purchase price ($57,900-$62,900) and unproven long-term reliability.
+Fuel cost on EV-only days is around 25% of a diesel ute, so the higher purchase price ($57,900-$62,900) washes out within 4-5 years if you charge at home.
+The catch: Premium trim only tows 2,500 kg (lower than diesels) so step up to the Performance for the full 3,500 kg, and unproven long-term reliability is the open question.

 Buy a single cab if the ute is mainly for work and you carry tools or materials daily.
-The tray is around 2,400 mm long versus 1,500 mm on a dual cab, payload is higher, and pricing is roughly $5,000-7,000 cheaper.
-Buy a dual cab if you also need to carry passengers (5 seats) or use the ute as the family car.
+The tray is around 2,400 mm long versus 1,500 mm on a dual cab, payload is higher (typically 1,200 kg+ vs 950 kg), and pricing is roughly $5,000-7,000 cheaper.
+Buy a dual cab if you also need to carry passengers (5 seats) or use the ute as the family car on weekends.
 Dual cabs outsell single cabs roughly 4:1 in Australia for that reason.
+Space cab / extra cab is the middle ground for occasional rear-seat use.

 Are diesel utes being phased out in Australia?

 Not anytime soon.
 Diesel still makes up around 90% of new ute sales in Australia in 2026 and major brands have product roadmaps committed through at least 2030.
-Plug-in hybrid utes (BYD Shark 6, Ford Ranger PHEV, GWM Cannon Alpha PHEV) and full electric utes (LDV eT60, Foton Tunland EV) are growing but they are additions to the lineup, not replacements.
-Read our separate Best Electric Utes 2026 guide for the EV-specific picks.
+Plug-in hybrid utes (BYD Shark 6, Ford Ranger PHEV, GWM Cannon Alpha PHEV) and full electric utes (LDV eT60, Foton Tunland EV, MG U9, KGM Musso EV) are growing fast but they are additions to the lineup, not replacements.
+Even Toyota's roadmap keeps diesel HiLux in production through to at least 2028.

 Comments (0)